refinedev/refine/documentation/docs/hooks/data/useOne.md

 ## Usage

-Let'say we have a `categories` resource
+Let's say we have a `categories` resource

 ```ts title="https://refine-fake-rest.pankod.com/categories"
 {